25 Proven Tips to A Profitable Dental Practice

 Everything you do should be viewed through the lens of the patient experience because happy patients come back, refer their friends and family to you, and leave glowing Yelp reviews.
 Happy customers drive every success story.

-You should put your office manager in charge to take the lead in creating a stellar patient experience.
+You should put your office manager in charge of taking the lead in creating a stellar patient experience.
 As you teach your office manager the importance of a positive patient experience, they will get a better feel and understanding of how to run a dental practice.

 7. Improve How You Receive Calls